Uiedbook/cradova/README.md

 - useRef
 - preRender

-these behaviors allow you manage rendering circle for Comps in your app
+these behaviors allow you manage rendering circle for Functions in your app

 ---